 Version: 1.0 (Initial Release)

-Version 2.0.0 (May, 2018).
+Version 2.0.0 (November, 2018).
 Includes essay “Hanger at 50 Years: A Rumination” by Robert Nagle and a study guide appendix by Robert Nagle.
-Both items are copyrighted and licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
-This edition only contains a higher resolution cover graphic and improved formatting.
+Both items by Robert Nagle are copyrighted and licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+This version contains a higher resolution cover graphic and improved formatting.
+Fonts used in this edition are Alegreya and AlegreyaSans.
+Both are Google fonts available under an Open Font License.

 Ebook sampler of 3 stories previously published in the 1980s.
 Also includes an interview.
 Copyright by Jack Matthews.